-Most Comfortable Flats For Travel
+Most Comfortable Flats For Women

-Hush Puppies Chaste Ballett Flat
+Hush Puppies Chaste Ballet Flat

 Cole Haan Tali Bow Ballet

-Tory Burch Travel Flats
+Tory Burch Georgia Flats

-A wide toe box means that those with wide feet should give these a try as it can be difficult to find untroubled flats.
+Tory Burch is well known for her more affordable line than most high-end fashion brands.
+The flats are comfortable and cute perfect for a driving shoe, relaxed travel day, or casual wear.
+A wide toe box means that those with wide feet should give these a try as it can be challenging to find untroubled flats.
 These flats run true to size and only take a day or two to form to the foot.

 Massimo Matteo Penny Keeper

 Finding a comfortable pair of flats can seem like a mission sometimes.
 I’ve always had a problem with flats since I have a bunion, but then I found these shoes.
-They’re super comfortable and I would feel comfortable in them for hours of standing.
+They’re super comfortable, and I would feel comfortable in them for hours of standing.
 They’re great flats for women with plantar fasciitis due to their excellent arch support.

-Sam Edelman Loraine
+Sam Edelman Loraine Flat Loafers

 The Loraine is a classic loafer that looks sharp, and the soft leather conforms well to your feet.
 They have a slight heel that I always appreciate in a dress shoe.
 With an excellent selection of colors, you can mix-match with several outfit choices and seasons.

 I went with a half size smaller than I usually do, but everyone’s feet are different.
-What surprises me the most about these loafers is just how casual they can look since it’s a soft leather with lovely pastel colors and a wide range of fabric choices.
+What surprises me the most about these loafers is just how casual they can look since it’s soft leather with lovely pastel colors and a wide range of fabric choices.